fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 #### Channel Members

-Then, we can have another simple table representing *channel-member pairs*: each row in this table will correspond to a particular user who is in a particular channel.\
+Then, we can have another simple table representing *channel-member pairs*.\
+Each row in this table will correspond to a particular user who is in a particular channel.\
 We'll use this table, along with the one above, to fetch a user's relevant when the app loads.

 | id: *uuid* | orgId: *UUID* | channelId: *UUID* | userId: *UUID* |